-Dr. Amy Miller previously worked at the Personalized Medicine Coalition (PMC), where she served as Executive Vice President, providing strategic direction and working with innovators, scientists, providers, and payors on science policy and business challenges impacting personalized medicine.
+Miller previously worked at the Personalized Medicine Coalition (PMC), where she served as Executive Vice President, working with innovators, scientists, providers and payers on scientific policy and business challenges impacting personalized medicine.

-Dr. Miller currently serves on the Editorial Board at Genome Magazine and the Advisory Board of the Personalized Medicine Conference at Harvard Medical School.
-She received a bachelor degree from the University of New Orleans and holds a doctoral degree from the University of Connecticut.
+Miller currently serves on the Editorial Board of Genome Magazine.
+She received a bachelor’s degree from the University of New Orleans and holds a doctoral degree in human development from the University of Connecticut.